Automatically ending a conference

-These settings are all independent; a conference needs to meet only one of the above criteria in order for it to be terminated automatically on that basis.
+These settings are all independent; a conference needs to meet only one of the above criteria for it to be terminated automatically on that basis.
 For example, you may have configured your system to terminate conferences 120 seconds after the last Host leaves, and 60 seconds after there is only one participant remaining.
 In that case:

 - if all but one Guest remains in a conference 30 seconds after the last Host has left, the conference will be terminated 60 seconds later (i.e. based on the one participant remaining setting)

 - if all but two Guests remain 30 seconds after the last Host has left, the conference will be terminated in another 90 seconds (i.e. based on the last Host setting).

 Pexip Infinity always terminates a conference a certain period of time after the last Host disconnects and only Guests remain in the call.
 By default this period is set to one minute, but it can be set to between 0 seconds (i.e. all Guests are disconnected immediately upon the last Host disconnecting), and one day.

 The default of 60 seconds should be sufficient time for a Host who has been unintentionally disconnected from a conference to reconnect before the conference is terminated.

 You can configure the length of time (in seconds) for which a conference will continue with only one participant remaining.
 This can be set to between 60 seconds and one day, or to 0 (the default) which means that a conference is never terminated when there is a single participant remaining.